DevCrew-io/openai-chatgpt-ios-sdk/REPORT_ABUSE.md

 ## Code of Conduct

 Our repository operates under the guidelines outlined in our Code of Conduct.
 We expect all contributors to adhere to these guidelines, which promote respect, inclusivity, and professionalism.
-You can find the Code of Conduct at [link to the Code of Conduct file or external document].
+You can find the Code of Conduct at [https://github.com/DevCrew-io/chatgpt-ios-sdk/blob/feat/fine-tune/CODE_OF_CONDUCT.md].

 ## Support